Odoo vs ERPNext: Practical Comparison

 | Ecosystem & Market | Larger community and marketplace | Smaller but tightly integrated ecosystem |

-| Best For | Businesses needing deep customisation and scalability | SMEs seeking affordability and simplicity |
+| Best For | Businesses needing deep customization and scalability | SMEs seeking affordability and simplicity |

 Pricing & Licensing